hasura/data-hub/action-transforms/airtable/readme.md

 }
 ```

-## Getting your Airtable API Settings
+## Configuring an Action Transform

 You'll need the following environment variables.